shocota/directus-extension-board-layout/README.md

 Place `index.js` in the `${DIRECTUS_PROJECT_ROOT_FOLDER}/extensions/layout/board-layout/`.

+## Usage
+- You must set a field interface to *dropdown* to choose as a Group By option.

+## Current limitation
+- No paging feature!
+I highly prioritize to add it.
+- Many group derives too heavy API & SQL request.

 # License

 This repository is licensed under the GPLv3 License.
 See the LICENSE file for details.